tehmaze/maze.io/maze/_post/2012/11-16-restore-runlevel-in-utmp.md

 about tools having issues with utmp.
 We ran into this issue on multiple occasions on our production systems.

-Why is is a problem?
+Why it is a problem?
 Puppet.

-The redhat.rb service provide in Puppet uses [chkconfig](http://linux.die.net/man/8/chkconfig) to determine if a service should run for a given runlevel.
+The [redhat.rb service provider](http://n9.href.be/) in Puppet uses [chkconfig](http://linux.die.net/man/8/chkconfig) to determine if a service should run for a given runlevel.
 If you corrupt utmp, chkconfig will get properly confused: